 By Ngozi Adighibe

-The International Standard Book Number (ISBN) is a 13-digit code issued by the National Library of Nigeria (NLN) as a unique identifier of books published in Nigeria.
+The International Standard Book Number (ISBN) is a 13-digit code issued by the National Library of Nigeria (NLN) as a unique identifier for books published in Nigeria.

 This is a step-by-step guide on how to obtain ISBN: